Probate Q&A Series

 • Possible broker commissions if property sells

 These expenses can reduce the net inheritance for each heir.
-Partition actions also extend the timeline before each heir receives their share, which may trigger further personal representative commissions or interest on debts.
+Partition actions also extend the timeline before each heir receives their share.

 Alternatives to Partition: To limit costs, heirs sometimes ask the personal representative to sell property during probate.
-That avoids a separate partition lawsuit.
+That may avoid a separate partition lawsuit if the personal representative has authority to sell the property.
 Sale proceeds then come through the probate account, and heirs receive cash instead of land.

 Key Statutes to Review